 Welcome to the website of St Mary the Virgin, Buckland, in the United Benefice of Betchworth and Buckland.
 Please use the drop down menus to find the information you require.

-Sunday morning worship on 9th May, the Sixth Sunday of Easter, will be Parish Communion at St Mary’s.
+Sunday morning worship on 25th July, the Eighth Sunday after Trinity, the Feast of St James The Apostle, will be Parish Communion at St Mary’s.

 Tending of the gravestone and memorial plaques in the churchyard – updated information HERE.

 The 2020 Buckland Graveyard Survey is now available – CLICK HERE for guidance and for links to the survey document and to the photo galleries.

 20th November 2020